Ural Mountains: Etymology

+Indigenous peoples of the Urals have various namings for the mountain range: Komi Iz, Mansi Nyor, Khanty Kev, Nenets Ngarka pe.

 History

-As Middle-Eastern merchants traded with the Bashkirs and other people living on the western slopes of the Ural as far north as Great Perm, since at least the 10th century medieval mideastern geographers had been aware of the existence of the mountain range in its entirety, stretching as far as the Arctic Ocean in the north.
-The first Russian mention of the mountains to the east of the East European Plain is provided by the Primary Chronicle, where it describes the Novgorodian expedition to the upper reaches of the Pechora in 1096.
-During the next few centuries Novgorodians engaged in fur trading with the local population and collected tribute from Yugra and Great Perm, slowly expanding southwards.
-The rivers Chusovaya and Belaya were first mentioned in the chronicles of 1396 and 1468, respectively.
+As merchants from the Middle East traded with the Bashkirs and other people living on the western slopes of the Ural as far north as Great Perm, since the 10th century, medieval mideastern geographers had been aware of the existence of the mountain range in its entirety, stretching as far as the Arctic Ocean in the north.
+The first Russian mention of the mountains to the east of the East European Plain is provided by the Primary Chronicle, where it describes the Novgorodian expedition to the upper reaches of the Pechora in the year 1096.
+During the next few centuries, the Novgorodians engaged in fur trading with the local population and collected tribute from Yugra and Great Perm, slowly expanding southwards.
+The city-state of Novgorod established two trade routes to the Ob River, both starting from the town of Ustyug.
+The rivers, Chusovaya and Belaya, were first mentioned in the chronicles of 1396 and 1468, respectively.
 In 1430, the town of Solikamsk (Kama Salt) was founded on the Kama at the foothills of the Ural, where salt was produced in open pans.
-Ivan III of Moscow captured Perm, Pechora and Yugra from the declining Novgorod Republic in 1472.
+Ivan III, the grand prince of Moscow, captured Perm, Pechora and Yugra from the declining Novgorod Republic in 1472.
 With the excursions of 1483 and 1499–1500 across the Ural, Moscow managed to subjugate Yugra completely.
+The Russians received tribute, but contact with the tribes ceased after they left.

-Nevertheless, around that time in the early 16th century, Polish geographer, Maciej of Miechów, in his influential Tractatus de duabus Sarmatiis (1517) argued that there were no mountains in Eastern Europe at all, challenging the point of view of some authors of Classical antiquity, popular during the Renaissance.
+Nevertheless, around the early 16th century, Polish geographer, Maciej of Miechów, in his influential Tractatus de duabus Sarmatiis (1517) argued that there were no mountains in Eastern Europe at all, challenging the point of view of some authors of Classical antiquity, which were popular during the Renaissance.
 Only after Sigismund von Herberstein in his Notes on Muscovite Affairs (1549) had reported, following Russian sources, that there are mountains behind the Pechora and identified them with the Riphean Mountains and Hyperboreans of ancient authors, did the existence of the Ural, or at least of its northern part, become firmly established in the Western geography.
 The Middle and Southern Ural were still largely unavailable and unknown to the Russian or Western European geographers.